A2Amir/The-Usage-of-AI-defects-for-Building-Footprint-Segmentation/Code/maskRCNN(WithPreprocessing)/README.md

-# MaskRCNN to detect Building Footprints
+# MaskRCNN for Instance Segmentation of Building Footprints
 MASK RCNN Model is changed by Amir Ziaee

 ## Prerequisites